 R is perhaps the most powerful computer environment for data analysis that is currently available.
 R is both a computer language, that allows you to write instructions, and a program that responds to these instructions.
 R has core functionality to read and write files, manipulate and summarize data, run statistical tests and models, make fancy plots, and many more things like that.
 This core functionality is extended by hundreds of packages (plug-ins).
 Some of these packages provide more advanced generic functionality, others provide cutting-edge methods that are only used in highly specialized analysis.

 This document provides a concise introduction to R. It emphasizes what you need to know to be able to use the language in any context.
 There is no fancy statistical analysis here.
 We just present the basics of the R language itself.
-We do not assume that you have done any computer programming before (but we do assume that you think it is about time you did).
+We do not assume that you have done any computer programming before (but if that is the case, we do assume that you think it is about time you did).
 Experienced R users obviously need not read this.
 But the material may be useful if you want to refresh your memory, if you have not used R much, or if you feel confused.

 To work with R on your own computer, you need to download the program and install it.
 I recommend that you also install R-Studio.
 R-Studio is a separate program that makes R easier to use.
 Here is a video that shows how to work in R-Studio.